 (2) COGLAB.
 Francis, G., and Neath, I. (2007).
-CogLab Online Version 5.0 With Access Code (4th Edition).
+CogLab Online Version 5.0 With Access Code.
 An access code for CogLab Online 5.0 is available from the bookstore packaged with your Pagano text.
-Or you can purchase access directly from the website (www.nelsonbrain.com/webapp/wcs/stores/servlet/en/micrositesca/UBC-PSYC218).
-To register on

-CogLab, please follow the instructions on the course website in folder called "Laboratories" under the "Course Content" folder.
+Or you can purchase access directly from the website www.nelsonbrain.com/webapp/wcs/stores/servlet/en/micrositesca/UBC-PSYC218).
+To register on CogLab, please follow the instructions on the course website in folder called "Laboratories" module.

 (3) SPSS GUIDE.
 Cuttler, C. (2014).
-A Student Guide to SPSS, including SPSS Student Version 22.
-(2nd Edition).
+A Student Guide to SPSS, including SPSS Student Version 24 (2nd Edition).
 Available at the UBC bookstore.
-The book comes with an access code for a free download of SPSS 22, which is a software package that we will be using throughout the course.
+The book comes with an access code for a free download of SPSS 24, which is a software package that we will be using throughout the course.

 (4) i>Clicker.
 Available at the UBC bookstore.
+You can also use the REEF app on your smart phone.